sigp/lighthouse/book/src/api-lighthouse.md

 curl -X GET "http://localhost:5052/lighthouse/peers" -H  "accept: application/json" | jq
 ```

 [comment]: <> (Changed the output as per tested on my own node.
-Most info are the same but there are some differences such as the output I obtained contains subnet, is_trusted, connection_direction and enr.)
+Most info are the same but there are some differences such as the output I obtained contains subnet, is_trusted, connection_direction and enr which I have added below.)

 ```json
 [